Maramureș Airport

 Maramureș International Airport (IATA: BAY, ICAO: LRBM) is a minor international airport in northwest Romania, located in Tăuții-Măgherăuș, 10 km west of Baia Mare municipality and in the historic region of Maramureș.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Maramureș Airport:

 Statistics

 Note - From January 2016 until July 2018 the airport was under upgrade works.
-From March 16 2020 until June 12 2020 the airport was closed for works.